 Victims of sexual misconduct are encouraged to make formal reports of incidents to college officials.
 Although other faculty and staff may assist and advise victims, formal disciplinary action against the offender(s) can result only when a victim pursues the non-confidential reporting option.
 Those to whom victims can make formal reports include deans, vice presidents, campus security officers, and human resources personnel which will then be forwarded to the Assistant Vice President for Student Life.
 Victims have the right and can expect that college officials to whom they make a formal report of an incident of sexual misconduct will take the report seriously and ensure that the incident is investigated and properly resolved through the student conduct process.
 Formal reporting does not mean that the report will be public information, but it does mean that people who need to know will be told, and information will be shared as necessary with investigators, witnesses, and the accused.
 The circle of people will be kept as small as possible to preserve the rights and privacy of the parties involved.
 All formal complaints received by these individuals must be referred to the Student Life Office for review.

 In order to protect their privacy, victims of sexual misconduct need to be aware that some people on campus can provide completely confidential advice and assistance, but some people are mandatory reporters.

 Confidential Reporting Options

-Campus pastors, counseling center staff, the campus nurse, and trained members of the SMART Team or off-campus rape crisis center personnel will maintain complete confidentiality about all details of any sexual misconduct incident reported to them, except for the statistical reporting required by the federal government (see below).
+Campus pastors, counseling center staff, Noah Health Center or Riverview Center personnel will maintain complete confidentiality about all details of any sexual misconduct incident reported to them.
 Campus counselors are available free of charge to help students and can be seen on an emergency basis.
-In addition, students may choose to consult off-campus members of the clergy, who will also maintain absolute confidentiality.
+In addition, students may choose to consult off-campus community members who are covered under state guidelines of confidentiality.

 Other Reporting Options